 - The disciple discards consumption of intoxicating substances

-- No to Pilgrimage, Worship of Pitras (manes or dead ancestors)
+- He says no to Pilgrimage and Worship of Pitras (manes or dead ancestors)

 - The disciple obeys SatGuru’s advice and glorifies His attributes